appium/dotnet-client/PULL_REQUEST_TEMPLATE.md

 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)
-- [ ] New feature (non-breaking change which adds functionality)
-- [ ] New feature (non-breaking change which adds value to the project)
+- [ ] New feature (non-breaking change that adds functionality or value)
 - [ ] Breaking change (fix or feature that would cause existing functionality not to work as expected)

 ## Documentation